finkusuma-dev/fem-newbie-product-preview-card/README.md

 ...
 ```

-To run the script, run it on command prompt.
 There are two main scripts that you can run:

 - `start` (run using `npm run start` or just `npm start`), and
 - `build` (run using `npm run build` ).